agronholm/typeguard/docs/userguide.rst

 These can be used to implement fine grained type checking for select functions.
-If the function is called with incompatible types, or :func:`~typeguard.check_return_type` is used and the return value does not match the return type annotation, then a :exc:`TypeError` is raised.
+If the function is called with incompatible types, or :func:`~typeguard.check_return_type` is used and the return value does not match the return type annotation, then a :exc:`~.TypeCheckError` is raised.

 For example::